gbv/beaconspec/beacon.md

 ## target

 The target field specifies an URI pattern to construct link targets.
-The URI pattern SHOULD include an URI parameter that is either `{ID}` or `{TARGET}`.
-If no URI parameter is included, the parameter `{ID}` is appended to the URI pattern, so the following target fields are equal:
+The URI pattern SHOULD include the URI parameter `{ID}`.
+If this URI parameter is not included it can be appended to the URI pattern, so the following target fields are equal:

      http://example.org/
 	 http://example.org/{ID}